shouki-s/gimer/README.md

 - `--target`: Target branch to merge into (required)
 - `--dry-run`: Show what would be done without actually doing it
 - `--cleanup`: Remove local repository after completion
+- `-y, --no-confirm`: Do not confirm
-- `--confirm`: Confirm before executing git commands
+- `--confirm-all`: Confirm before executing all git commands
-  - `origin`: Confirm only for commands affecting origin
-  - `all`: Confirm for all git commands

 ### Example